 This microwavable brown rice recipe will close the gap in any stigmas you might have making this nutty and healthy rice variety.
-While you can use a rice cooker or cook brown rice on a stove, using a microwave is super quick and you won’t need to watch it closely.
+While you can use a rice cooker, an Instant Pot, or cook brown rice on a stove, using a microwave is super quick and you won’t need to watch it closely.

 Since all microwaves have different strengths and settings, it’s worth noting that my microwave is 900-watt power.
 Make sure to check the power level of your microwave and adjust accordingly since this could change the cooking time.